 Feedback Frames have several advantages over using a web app:

-- Do not require all participants to have expensive technology (mobile devices)
+- Do not require all participants to have mobile devices (with charged batteries)

-- Do not require network connections or logins
+- Do not require network connections, which can be unreliable

-- More user-friendly for participants who are not so web-savvy
+- More user-friendly for participants, especially those who are not so tech-savvy

-- Avoid participants from being tempted with social media
+- Avoid participants from being tempted to look at social media during your meeting

 - Participants enjoy the tactile nature of the tokens, moving around, and getting away from screens

-Of course, if your meeting is online (virtual) with remote participants, then an online tool is the best option.
+Of course, if your meeting is online (virtual) with remote participants, then an online idea rating tool is the best option.
+See online tools with similar capabilities to Feedback Frames.

 Many of our customers are government, schools, or institutions that need to pay using a purchase order process, and we are happy to oblige.
 Below is the common vendor information you may need.